MixedRealityLab/tas-symposium/attend/accommodation.md

 menus:
   attend:
     title: Accommodation
-    alt: Information about accommodation close to the TAS '24 venue
+    alt: Information about accommodation close to the TAS '24 venues
     weight: 7
 ---